chriswebb09/chriswebb09.github.io/_posts/2017-01-21-me-myself-and-my-code.md

 So now I want to make updates, make it fancy and whatnot.
 Not so easy to do when it’s 72 files and changing my code in one part of the application ends up breaking a different piece.

-Bottom line: October me is not as clever as he thought he was.
+**Bottom line**: October me is not nearly as clever as he thought he was.

 ## Autopsy